bjt-user/Linux/date_and_time.md

 sudo timedatectl set-timezone Europe/Berlin
 ```

-But why does `date` not show 24 hour clock?
+But why does `date` not show 24 hour clock in Rocky Linux?